 A prompt diagnosis and treatment of urethritis caused by a sexually transmitted disease increases the chances of preserving fertility and preventing other complications, such as pelvic inflammatory disease, prostatitis, epididymitis, and ectopic pregnancy.

-Urethritis is simple to diagnose, but a diagnosis can be missed or delayed ...more misdiagnosis »
+Urethritis is simple to diagnose, but a diagnosis can be missed or delayed because there are often no ...more misdiagnosis »

 Symptoms of Urethritis